PostHog/meta/requests-for-comments/2023-10-31-feature-flag-environments.md

 -   Most complex to implement
 -   Introduces another layer of complexity where it might not be needed (e.g. dashboards).

-Based on Annika's RFC and some preliminary discussion, I recommend implementing **Option a) Add the ability to _copy_ or _move_ a feature flag to another project.** This is the quickest win which addresses the users' requirements from the [RFC user feedback](https://github.com/PostHog/product-internal/blob/main/requests-for-comments/2022-12-08-feature-flag-environments.md#user-feedback).
+Based on Annika's RFC and some preliminary discussion, I recommend implementing **Option a) Add the ability to copy a feature flag to another project.** This is the quickest win which addresses the users' requirements from the [RFC user feedback](https://github.com/PostHog/product-internal/blob/main/requests-for-comments/2022-12-08-feature-flag-environments.md#user-feedback).

 ## Implementation